grafana/pyroscope/examples/grafana-agent-auto-instrumentation/java/README.md

 ### Profiling methodologies

 Java applications can be profiled via Pyroscope using three methodologies.
-The example showcases the the Pyroscope profiler as a `javaagent` to a running process, initializing the profiler at application startup without source code modifications or extra dependencies.
+The example showcases attaching the the Pyroscope profiler as a `javaagent` to a running process via the Grafana Agent without source code modifications or extra dependencies.
 Manage configuration using Java parameters or environment variables.

 Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with the Grafana Agent.